hickeng/financial/README.md

 Welcome, fellow members of the Turtle Pond.

 This repo is going to hold all my spreadsheets (santized), research, and conclusions for the financials around the VMW->AVGO acquisition.
+I'm not a CPA and this is a personal best effort, so do your own diligence - I'll try to provide citations and links to make that easy.
 Click on the burger menu on the top right of the readme pane for a table of contents.

 By insistent recommendation of colleagues/friends that _they_ want to be able to pay something, I haved enabled Sponsor for the repo ([:heart:](https://github.com/sponsors/hickeng)).
 Don't feel obligated - my goal is to provide support to colleagues and friends in getting through an unexpectedly complex tax season... and to get peer reviewed in turn to improve _my_ filing correctness!
 So, mostly standard Open Source motive.